SimonRuttmann/BlenderRobot/README.md

 ### 🎨 Texturing & Shading

-Using Blender's Shader Editor, I tried creating a clean and colorful look.
+Using Blender’s Shader Editor, I aimed for a clean and colorful look.
-I also played a lot with lighting and reflections.
+I also experimented *a lot* with lighting and reflections to bring this robot to life.

 📸 Eventually I ended up with something like this:
 ![Short Colour GIF](media/gifs/Robo_Short_Showcase_Colour.gif)